- River Heroes

 Support the Park!

-The Boathouse and Friends of the James River Park announced that Mike Ostrander of Discover the James, Passages Adventure Camp, and Seven Hills Middle School for Boys are 2011 River Heroes!
+The Boathouse and Friends of the James River Park announced that Robert Steidel, Director of Richmond's Department of Public Utilities and Greg Velzy, Adventure Programmer for Chesterfield County Parks and Recreation are 2012 River Heroes!

 About the River Hero Award

 With this annual event, the Friends of the James River Park hope to bring attention to the magnificent, scenic river that runs through Richmond and to those who have worked to make the James River a better place for both people and wildlife.